 - May release copper in food.

-- Bronze is good choice for dinnerware.
+- Bronze is a good choice for dinnerware.

 - Corrosion resistance in water.